YvosOnTheHub/LabNetApp/Kubernetes_v6/Trident_Protect_Scenarios/Scenario11/1_Setup/README.md

 ## E. Post setup tasks

 The CloudInitVolume is harmless and does not take much space.
 Most of the time, it is safe to leave it connected, especially when the VM is short lived.
-However, since we want to create a persistent VM, and potentially recreate it from a snapshot or as part as failover operation, you should remove this disk, as the VM is already configured.
+However, since we want to create a persistent VM, and potentially recreate it from a snapshot or as part as a failover operation, you should remove this disk, as the VM is already configured.
 Failing to do so will lead to the VM restore to fail, as it may not find the init parameters...
 Removing it is also necessary if you want to create a template from this VM.

 First, let's clean up the Virtual Machine definition: